-Figure 8 - Reporting Interface
+Figure 9 - Reporting Interface

 Report Name Configuration required Description Certificate Inventory Report Select a Certificate Store object as Group target and select a report time range.
 No target configuration is required if the report is run directly in the context of a Certificate Store from the monitoring pane.
 Lists certificates and their properties contained in a selected Certificate Store.
 CRL Inventory Report Select a Certificate Store object as Group target and select a report time range.
 No target configuration is required if the report is run directly in the context of a Certificate Store from the monitoring pane.
 Lists certificate revocation lists and their properties contained in a selected Certificate Store.
 Expired Certificates Report Select a report time range.
 Lists certificates that have expired.
 Based on the Expired Certificates Group .
 It allows scoping the report by selecting a group containing computer or certificate store objects.
 Expiring Certificates Report Select a report time range.
-Lists certificates that are going to expire within a month.
-Based on the Expiring Certificates Group .
+Lists certificates that are going to expire within a month (by default).
+Based on the Expiring Certificates Group.
 It allows scoping the report by selecting a group containing computer or certificate store objects.
+Note: If anything other than one month before expiry of a certificate is required, an override may be set at the corresponding certificate discovery.
 Invalid Certificates Report Select a report time range.
 Lists Certificates which are invalid.
 Based on the Invalid Certificates Group .
 It allows scoping the report by selecting a group containing computer or certificate store objects.
 Not Updated CRLs Report Select a report time range.
 Lists certificate revocation lists that have not been updated in a timely manner.
 Based on the Not Updated CRLs Group .
 It allows scoping the report by selecting a group containing computer or certificate store objects.

-Table 17 - Reports
+Table 18 - Reports